The C64 OS Programmer's Guide is being written

 then a click does nothing.
 The superclass method is called and no other custom behaviors

-If the button is a radio button, bt_rad
+If the button is a radio button, bt_rad, the method setstate_ is

 that affects the state of the other radio buttons in a circularly linked set.